tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_getcode.md

 The `eth_getCode` method accepts two parameters:

 1. **`address`** (string): The address of the contract whose bytecode you want to retrieve.
-This should be a 20-byte Optimism address, formatted as a hex string with a `0x` prefix.
+This should be a 20-byte address, formatted as a hex string with a `0x` prefix.
    * Example: `"0xcBA5609AB435969dEF6Ab164c4C0A4165E805783"`
 2. **`block`** (string): The block number at which you want to retrieve the contract code.
 This can be specified as a hex string or one of the following special keywords:
    * `"earliest"`: The first block in the blockchain